LynxMD/mcp-server-data-exploration/README.md

-# MCP Server for Data Exploration
+# MCP Server for Data Exploration (FastMCP 2.0)

-MCP Server is a versatile tool designed for interactive data exploration.
+MCP Server is a versatile tool designed for interactive data exploration, built with **FastMCP 2.0** for maximum simplicity and performance.

 Your personal Data Scientist assistant, turning complex datasets into clear, actionable insights.